VTrans/vtp3-final-documents/Bridges.md

 ###Future Development:
 - Bridge closure information should be moved off the CAD server and integrated into the VPINS application
 - Bridge Closure integration with 511 should investigated furthure
+- Other Bridge restriction information related to mobility should be incorporated into mapping